 My husband and I live in Nashville, but we spend a significant amount of time on the road.
-I do about half of my work from my home office – the rest of the time I’m working from a remote office–which could be a client’s office, a hotel room, an Airbnb, or even in our car during long road trips (I work while my husband drives).
+I do about half of my work from my home office.
+The rest of the time, I’m working from a remote office–which could be a client’s office, a hotel room, an Airbnb, or even in our car during long road trips (I work while my husband drives).
 Here are some of my favorite tools for the office:

-The AIR is great, too–but I opted for more power for running multiple monitors (see below) and having lots of programs open at the same time.
+The MacBook Air is great, too–but I opted for more power for running multiple monitors (see below) and having lots of programs open at the same time.

 I’ve been able to get around four years of use out of MacBooks; I upgraded to my latest (MacBook Pro 13-inch with no Touchbar) in 2017.
-The 13-inch model is significantly less expensive than the 15, and I think its a lot more portable (bigger than a 13 is tough to use on a plane or in the passenger seat of a car).
+The 13-inch model is significantly less expensive than the 15 or 16-inch model, and I think it’s a lot more portable (any larger than a 13 is tough to use on a plane or in the passenger seat of a car).

 I am a huge fan of using multiple monitors!
 There have been countless studies that show how this increases productivity.
-Whenever I’m in my office, I always use 2 monitors so I can always have my calendar open (I live by my calendar) on one monitor, and use the other for the task I am working on (taking notes, my CRM, etc.).
+Whenever I’m in my office, I always use two monitors so I can always have my calendar open (I live by my calendar) on one screen, and use the other for the task I’m working on (taking notes, my CRM, etc.).

-You can spend thousands on huge high-resolution monitors (like the Apple ones), but these are inexpensive and plenty big enough for me.
-And you don’t really need a crazy high resolution for a CRM or checking email.
+You can spend thousands on huge high-resolution monitors (like the Apple ones), but mine are inexpensive and plenty big enough for me.
+And you don’t need a crazy high resolution for a CRM or checking email.

-Note: If your computer doesn’t have 2 video outputs, you may need an adapter so your 2nd monitor can plug into your USB port.
-Here’s the one I used with my old computer.
+Note: If your computer doesn’t have two video outputs, you may need an adapter to connect to more than one monitor.
+Here’s the one I use.

 Also, I use Sprint.
-Different carriers may have better service where you live – but I think Sprint still has has the best/ cheapest unlimited plans on the market (I use 6,000 – 8,000 minutes per month).
+Different carriers may have better service where you live – but I think Sprint still has the best/ cheapest unlimited plans on the market (I routinely use over 5,000 minutes per month).

 I need quick internet access no matter where I go.
 I’ve tried a few different ones (Ting is another good option for hotspots), but I’m loving my Karma Go.
-It’s very small, very fast, and their plan is crazy simple: you buy blocks of data that never expire and then you only pay for what you use.
+It’s tiny, very fast, and their plan is crazy simple: you buy blocks of data that never expire, and then you only pay for what you use.
 So if you have a month when you don’t travel or need your hotspot, then you won’t have any costs that month (Update: Now Karma also has monthly data subscription plans).

 My Website & Social Media Tools